 Convergence insufficiency is a condition in which your eyes are unable to work together when looking at nearby objects.
-This condition causes one eye to turn outward instead of inward with the other eye creating double or blurred vision.
+This condition causes one eye to turn outward instead of inward with the other eye, creating double or blurred vision.

 Convergence insufficiency is usually diagnosed in school-age children and adolescents.
-It can cause difficulty reading, for which parents or teachers might suspect the child has learning difficulties rather than an eye disorder.
+It can cause difficulty reading, for which parents or teachers might suspect that the child has learning difficulties rather than an eye disorder.